-The new Ofsted Inspection Framework comes into effect in September 2019.
+The new Ofsted Inspection Framework came into effect in September 2019.
 With the emphasis on ‘offering a curriculum that is broad, rich and deep’, here I take a look at its implications for Computing Subject Leaders.

 Quality of Education